-Key aspects of AAC, whether designing or building with it, are described at the links below:
+Key aspects of AAC, whether designing or building with it, are described below:

 - Autoclaved aerated concrete combines insulation and structural capability in one material for walls, floors, and roofs.
 Its light weight/cellular properties make it easy to cut, shave, and shape, accept nails and screws readily, and allow it to be routed to create chases for electrical conduits and smaller-diameter plumbing runs.
 This gives it design and construction flexibility, and the ability to make easy adjustments in the field.